What does your Cholesterol level Mean Australia

 Cholesterol Ratio

-The Cholesterol ratio has been found to be a reliable indication.
-To calculate your cholesterol ratio, divide the total cholesterol level X the HDL cholesterol level.
-The higher the ratio is the higher the risk of heart disease.
+The Cholesterol ratio is a reliable indication.
+To calculate your cholesterol ratio, divide the total cholesterol level by the HDL cholesterol level.
+The higher the ratio is, the higher the risk of heart disease.
 Between 3.5 -5 to 1 is considered normal.
 Above 5 to 1 is considered at risk.

 Cholesterol Level Australia test results and some blueberries